Empire (1973 video game): History

 The first version, Empire I, was written by Iowa State student John Daleske as project coursework for an education class in the Spring of 1973.
-Silas Warner helped out by providing Daleske with disk space (known as "lesson space" in the PLATO environment).
+Silas Warner (later creating Castle Wolfenstein at Muse Software) helped out by providing Daleske with disk space (known as "lesson space" in the PLATO environment).
 The first version of the game was a strategic turn-based game for a maximum of eight players.
 Each player was the head of their government, had ships (for both trade and war), industry, and budgets.
 Players had to keep the budget up to build more ships, maintain industry to help pay for it, provide raw materials to turn into goods, and trade.
 This was likely the earliest example of an online, multi-player, interterminal computer game.
 Games prior to this were two player or one player against a computer.
 Empire I was originally erased and replaced by Empire II but Silas Warner revived it as Conquest.

 Empire II, written in the Fall of 1973, was substantially different, much more tactically oriented.
 Players each captained a starship and could fire torpedoes at each other.
 Silas Warner liked the earlier version, and with Daleske's permission resurrected it under the name Conquest.
 The initial versions were written in longhand, with no printouts available as Daleske was at a remote computing center.